candideu/CC2020/Experiment4/README.md

-# Experiment 4: Networking - Developed by Olivia Prior
+# Experiment 4: Networking -
+Created by Olivia Prior

 Things you will need for this experiment:
 * Create a PubNub Account